Student Leadership, Involvement Resources & Grants

 - Submit the grant application at least three weeks prior to the proposed activity.

-- After receiving a response to your application (this should happen within one week), meet with the SAO Program Assistant for Leadership Development to discuss finances and the specific logistics of your activity.
+- After receiving a response to your application (this should happen within one week), receive an email from SAO Program Assistant for Leadership Development to set up a meeting to discuss finances and the specific logistics of your activity.

-- If prepaying is necessary, work with Jessica in the SAO.
+- If prepaying is necessary, work with professional staff in the SAO.

 - Go to the proposed conference or host the proposed event.

-- Upon return, fill out an evaluation form.
+- Within two weeks of your return, fill out an evaluation form.

 - If applicable, fill out the green reimbursement found in the SAO.